 Why should atheists allow theists to define who atheists are?
 Do other minorities allow the majority to define their character, views, and opinions?
 No, they do not.
 So why does everyone expect atheists to lie down and accept the definition placed upon them by the world’s theists?
 Atheists will define themselves.

 This characterization of atheism allows those trying to win the world view debate to argue from a redefined set of ideas – a vantage point of their own choosing.
 They’ve rigged the fight; the fix is in, so to speak.

-This presented itself very clearly the other day as I read an atheistic blogger.
+This presented itself very clearly recently as I read an atheistic blogger.
 As I engaged him, he did just what we’re talking about.
-The exchange went like this:
+The exchange went something like this:

 Original blog post: Brainwashed (title of a very short post).
 For the indoctrinated, it is not enough to merely consider alternative views.
 To arrive at a truly objective position on the matter, they must actively resist their instinct.

 My comment: Was it your intention to comment on the indoctrinated atheist?

 Blogger’s response: Atheism is the absence of belief in any particular theistic god.
 When a child is born, before it is exposed to theistic ideas, it is an atheist.
 This requires no indoctrination.